Honda CBR1000RR: 2009

 On September 5, 2008, Honda announced the tenth generation of the RR as a 2009 model.
 The bike remained much the same, in terms of engine, styling, and performance.
 The only significant addition was the introduction of the optional factory fitted Combined ABS (C-ABS) system originally showcased on the CBR600RR Combined ABS prototype.
-New, lightweight turn signals were also added.
+Lightweight turn signals were also added.

 2010

-2010–2011 CBR1000RR at the 2009 Seattle International Motorcycle Show.

 On September 4, 2009, Honda announced the eleventh generation of the RR as a 2010 model.
 Honda increased the diameter of the flywheel for more inertia.
 This improved low-rpm torque and smoother running just off idle.
 The license plate assembly was redesigned for quicker removal when preparing the motorcycle for track use.
 The muffler cover was also redesigned for improved appearance.